NetsoftHoldings/public-api-nodejs-demo/README.md

 The example code in api.js fetches and caches this discovery data for 1 week.
 This way it does not need to be constantly fetched.

+## Token persistence

+This demo has a simple way of managing the API token.
+It simply stores it in json file that is read from on startup and written when tokens are refreshed.

+A proper storage should have locking around read and write.
+And also the code should lock and re-read the state file when refreshing in case another process already refreshed the token. e.g. a proper refresh token flow should be

+1) lock
+2) re-read state and load the token
+3) if the token is no longer expired or near expiring use the new token (another process refreshed)
+4) otherwise refresh the token
+5) save
+6) release lock

 ## Client app vs Personal access token

 The Hubstaff account system's personal access token is designed to work very